Use of Pupil Premium Funding in our School - Our Policy

-We employ an accredited Theraplay Practitioner who is able to provide bespoke therapy to any child within the school when a clear need is identified by the school and parents working in partnership.
+We employ an accredited Theraplay Practitioner, when a need is identified, who is able to provide bespoke therapy to any child within the school when a clear need is identified by the school and parents working in partnership.

 Speech and Language Therapist

-The school employs a speech and language therapist two mornings a week.
+The school employs a speech and language therapist one mornings a week.
 She assesses pupils, provides programs for class teachers and provides individual support where appropriate.